 - IELTS: A minimum composite IELTS score of 6.5 on the academic test with minimum of 6.0 on each subscore (We will not accept paper IELTS test report forms)

-- English education: Entire secondary education is at a school where English is the primary language of instruction
+- English education: Entire secondary education (four years) is at a school where English is the primary language of instruction

 - Unscripted interview: While not required for admission, all international students may choose to submit a third-party unscripted interview.
 If you choose to submit an interview, companies that provide this service include InitialView